Atifany/Cub3D/README.md

 - Currently segfaults if a player runs away from a screen.
 - After a program finish KeyAutoRepeat option on Linux bugs out and requires a manual switch to turn it back on.
+- Parser isn't tested well so it might behave unpredictably with incorrect maps.

 ## Notes